New German Chancellor holds talks in Paris, Brussels - NewsBreak

 “Our first goal is to avoid any useless tension,” Macron said.
 “Our will ...
 Europeans and Americans, is to show that we are very vigilant about the situation, but that there must be no escalation, in any way."

-Scholz, a 63-year-old center-left politician, became on Wednesday Germany’s ninth post-World War II chancellor, opening a new era for the European Union’s most populous nation and largest economy after .
+Scholz, a 63-year-old center-left politician, became on Wednesday Germany’s ninth post-World War II chancellor, opening a new era for the European Union’s most populous nation and largest economy after Angela Merkel’s 16-year tenure.
 His government is composed of a coalition of his center-left Social Democrats, the environmentalist Greens and the pro-business Free Democrats.

 The leaders discussed a broad range of bilateral and European issues, including the economic recovery from the COVID-19 pandemic.
 Macron has made boosting growth and jobs a priority of the French presidency of the European Union Council, which starts in January for six months.